SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 The superwhisper Windows app is its newest, least mature build.
 Users report that dictated text does not always auto-insert into the active field, there is no way to manage vocabulary, and independent coverage cites crashes.
 None of this hits the Mac app, which is why the platform matters so much here.

 The core issue is maturity.
 The vendor's own reply confirms the Mac and iOS apps have years of work behind them, and the Windows app arrived much later.
-That gap shows up in real use.
-On the r/superwhisper subreddit, a Windows user reported that dictated text was transcribed but did not reliably auto-insert into the focused field, so they had to dig the transcript out of History and paste it by hand, which is not what "talk and it types" is supposed to mean.
+That gap shows up in real use, and it showed up in mine.
+More than once my words were transcribed correctly but never appeared in the box I was typing in.
+They were waiting in the History panel instead, so "talk and it types" turned into "talk, switch windows, find the transcript, paste."
+On the r/superwhisper subreddit, a Windows user reported the same thing: dictated text was transcribed but did not reliably auto-insert into the focused field, so they had to dig the transcript out of History and paste it by hand, which is not what "talk and it types" is supposed to mean.
 Another thread notes there is no visible way to manage your custom vocabulary on Windows, which a commenter described as a first-generation rough edge typical of Mac-first apps porting over.

 Two privacy defaults are worth knowing before you dictate anything sensitive.
 A reviewer who checked superWhisper's public feedback board reports that audio recordings are saved to disk by default with no in-app opt-out, and that keys for cloud models sit in a plaintext file rather than the OS credential store.
 Both were flagged with upvotes on that board.
 If you dictate client notes, check your settings first.